RonaldAllanRivera/SaaS-Quiz/README.md

 ## 🚀 Features

-- 🔐 Google/Facebook login for parents
+- 🔐 Secure Google login for parents
 - 👦👧 Parent-managed child profiles (with age and grade level)
 - 📸 Upload lesson images by subject (Math, English, Filipino, CLE, etc.)
 - 🧠 OpenAI-powered text extraction and quiz generation, customized for each grade